>

 • Please click here for more information and to submit your certificate and completion report.

-PhD students should take it at the completion of your first year of study.
+• Should be taken at the completion of the first year of study.

 • CITI expires after 4 years.
 Please make sure to retake your CITI online training again, if needed, to remain compliant.
 You will use the same link as above for renewal CITI training.